I'm the Urban Spaceman

-"I'm the Urban Spaceman" was the Bonzo Dog Doo-Dah Band's most successful single, released in 1968.
-It reached #5 in the UK charts.
-The song was written by Neil Innes—who won an Ivor Novello Award in 1968 for the song—and produced by Paul McCartney under the pseudonym "Apollo C. Vermouth".
-The B-side was written by Vivian Stanshall.
+"I'm the Urban Spaceman" is a song released as a single in October 1968 by British band the Bonzo Dog Doo-Dah Band.
+It was their most successful single, reaching number 5 in the UK singles charts.
+It was written by Neil Innes, who won an Ivor Novello Award for it in 1968, and produced by Paul McCartney under the pseudonym "Apollo C. Vermouth".
 A well-known staging of the song involves Innes performing solo while a female tap dancer performs an enthusiastic but apparently under-rehearsed routine around him.
 This skit originally appeared in a 1975 edition of Rutland Weekend Television, with Lyn Ashley as the dancer, and was more famously revived in the 1982 film Monty Python Live at the Hollywood Bowl with Carol Cleveland taking over the role.

-Leeds indie rock band Cud performed an extremely fast version (1:07 long) for a 1989 Peel Session.
+Leeds indie rock band Cud performed an extremely fast version, only 1:07 long, for a 1989 Peel Session.
 The recording appears on their albums Elvis Belt and BB Cudn't C.

+The B-side, "The Canyons of Your Mind", was written by the Bonzo's frontman Vivian Stanshall.